Guiding Principles for Advocacy

 Guiding Principles for Advocacy (2023)

-JCRC embraces diversity of thought, encourages the expression of differing opinions, and engages the general and Jewish communities in a manner that reflects our values and advances the goals of our Board of Directors.
+JCRC embraces the diversity of thought, encourages the expression of differing opinions, and engages the general and Jewish communities in a manner that reflects our values and advances the goals of our Board of Directors.
 Specific positions on state and federal legislation will be determined after bills are filed and reviewed by the JCRC Government & Domestic Affairs Committee, in consultation with our Executive Committee.

 JCRC acts in a leadership role on the following issues: